Terencesun/terence-githubdb/readme.md

 ### CHANGES
 - 1.1.2
     - github.ts: add pre_page: 9999 into method isBranchExist, to avoid the github api branch number limit
+- 1.1.3
+    - github.ts: add getAllBranchs function to get all branches (the max pre_page is 100 via the api's documents), to avoid the github api branch number limit

 ### Licence
 MIT